folio-org/okapi/doc/security.md

      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xx-joe-ourlib-xx

-2.4: Okapi receives the request, and processes it like in 1.2:
+2.4: Okapi receives the request, and processes it like in 1.2 above:
  * It checks that we know about tenant "ourlib".
  * It builds a list of modules that serve /permissions/:id, and that are enabled for "ourlib".